OpenNebula/docs/source/management_and_operations/references/vcenter_contextualization.rst

 vCenter Customization
 ================================================================================

-vCenter offers a way to prepare the guest OS on boot.
-For example configuring its network, licenses, Active Directory server, etc. OpenNebula vCenter drivers offers a way to tie one OpenNebula template with one of these customizations so it is applied on VM startup.
+vCenter offers a way to prepare the guest OS on boot, for example by configuring its network, licenses, Active Directory server, etc. OpenNebula vCenter drivers offer a way to tie one OpenNebula template with one of these customizations so it is applied on VM startup.
 You can get more information about this system in `VMware documentation <https://pubs.vmware.com/vsphere-60/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-EB5F090E-723C-4470-B640-50B35D1EC016.html>`__.

 There are a couple of things to take into account: